5 Tips For a Heavenly Night’s Sleep in Japan

 Warm Up Your Body

 We start to feel sleepy when our body temperature drops, so one of the best ways to replicate this is to purposefully increase it first and then wait for approximately 30 minutes, by which time you should be ready to go to bed.
-Taking a nice warm bath about an hour before bedtime is best, but if your schedule prevents that luxury, there are several products that can help you achieve similar outcome.
+Taking a nice warm bath about an hour before bedtime is best, but if your schedule prevents that luxury, several products can help you achieve similar outcomes.

 Start with the Kao MegRhythm Steam Eye Mask (¥1,317 for a package of 14, available at drugstores), which will both relax your eye muscles and reduce sharp light.
 The mask has a patented self-warming heat cell that activates as soon as it’s exposed to air.
 It will warm up gradually to a comfortable 40 degrees Celsius and slowly expose the eyes to steam, relaxing them and thereby, your whole body.
 Apply to your eyes as you lay down in bed.
 The heat will last for approximately 10 minutes, after which the mask will begin to cool down.
 Even better, it comes in four scents known for their relaxation benefits: lavender, chamomile-ginger, fresh rose and the newly added yuzu (Japanese citrus).
 There is also an unscented type available.